6 ft4 in

-Is the son of Dion Waiters Sr. and Monique Brown…has a son (Dion Rhamik Waiters) and a daughter (Dior Waiters)…played basketball at Syracuse with his cousin Scoop Jardine…majored in communication and rhetorical studies at Syracuse…is currently in the process of establishing the Dion Waiters Foundation, a non-profit, whose focus will be to help end teen violence in Philadelphia, a subject which holds a special meaning to him after he lost his younger brother to gun violence in 2016…the goal of his foundation will be to encourage students to believe in themselves and achieve their dreams…the initiative will teach the youth to set goals and achieve them, to beat the odds and reach their fullest potential…hosts an annual Back to School Giveaway in his hometown of Philadelphia where he distributes backpacks filled with school supplies and clothing and also provides free haircuts to more than 300 kids in low-income communities…this year’s fourth annual event was held on Sept.
-3, 2016, with more than 300 kids receiving backpacks filled with school supplies and also getting free haircuts…during Thanksgiving he goes into underserved communities through Philadelphia and gives away turkeys to families…also hosts several clothing and food drives for those in need…hosts a free youth basketball camp in Philadelphia during the off-season for boys between the ages of 8-13 and over 200 kids attend to receive instruction from professional players, coaches and trainers…recently donated $10,000 dollars toward the renovation of the playground at E.M.
+Is the son of Dion Waiters Sr. and Monique Brown…has a son (Dion Rhamik Waiters) and a daughter (Dior Waiters)…played basketball at Syracuse with his cousin Scoop Jardine…majored in communication and rhetorical studies at Syracuse…is currently in the process of establishing the Dion Waiters Foundation, a non-profit, whose focus will be to help end teen violence in Philadelphia, a subject which holds a special meaning to him after he lost his younger brother to gun violence in 2016…the goal of his foundation will be to encourage students to believe in themselves and achieve their dreams…the initiative will teach the youth to set goals and achieve them, to beat the odds and reach their fullest potential…hosts an annual Back to School Giveaway in his hometown of Philadelphia where he distributes backpacks filled with school supplies and clothing and also provides free haircuts to more than 300 kids in low-income communities…during Thanksgiving he goes into underserved communities through Philadelphia and gives away turkeys to families…also hosts several clothing and food drives for those in need…hosts a free youth basketball camp in Philadelphia during the off-season for boys between the ages of 8-13 and over 200 kids attend to receive instruction from professional players, coaches and trainers…recently donated $10,000 dollars toward the renovation of the playground at E.M.
 Stanton Elementary School in Philadelphia where he first started playing the game of basketball…co-hosted the Dream Chasers Sports and Entertainment Summit in Philadelphia on Aug.
 30, 2013, a one-day event at Temple University, that was created to help high school and college kids learn how to “chase their dreams”…his favorite sport other than basketball is football and he’s a fan of his hometown Philadelphia Eagles…was a fan of former 76ers guard Allen Iverson growing up…wears size 13 sneakers.